USS Akron: Technical description

-Akron revived an idea used, and eventually rejected, by the German Navy zeppelins during World War I: the spähkorb or 'spy basket'.
-The "angel basket" or "sub-cloud observation car", allowed the airship to remain hidden in a cloud layer, while still observing the enemy below.
-The small car, rather like an airplane fuselage without wings, could be lowered on a 1000 foot long cable.
+Akron revived an idea used, and eventually rejected, by the German Navy Zeppelins during World War I, the Spähkorb or "spy basket".
+The "angel basket" or "subcloud observation car" allowed the airship to remain hidden in a cloud layer, while still observing the enemy below.
+The small car, rather like an airplane fuselage without wings, could be lowered on a 1000-foot-long cable.
 The observer on board communicated with the ship by telephone.
 In practice, the device was unstable, almost looping over the airship during its only test flight.

-During the design stage, in 1929, the navy requested an alteration to the fins.
-It was considered desirable for the bottom of the lower fin to be visible from the control car.
-Charles E. Rosendahl had witnessed, from the control room, Graf Zeppelin almost snagging her fin on high-tension power lines during her heavy take off into an unsuspected but very marked temperature inversion from Mines Field, Los Angeles at the start of the last leg of her round-the-world flight earlier that year.
+During the design stage, in 1929, the Navy requested an alteration to the fins.
+Seeing the bottom of the lower fin from the control car was considered desirable.
+Charles E. Rosendahl had witnessed, from the control room, Graf Zeppelin almost snagging her fin on high-tension power lines during her heavy take-off into an unsuspected but very marked temperature inversion from Mines Field, Los Angeles, at the start of the last leg of her round-the-world flight earlier that year.
 The design change would also allow direct vision between the main control car and the emergency control position in the lower fin.
 The control car was moved 8 ft aft and all the fins were shortened and deepened.
-The leading edge root of the fins no longer coincided with a main (deep) ring and instead the foremost attachment was now to an intermediate ring at frame 28.75.
+The leading-edge root of the fins no longer coincided with a main (deep) ring, and instead, the foremost attachment was now to an intermediate ring at frame 28.75.
 This achieved the required visibility, improved low-speed controllability, due to the increased span of the control surfaces, and simplified stress calculations, by reducing the number of fin attachment points.
-The designers and the navy's inspectors, led by the very experienced Charles P Burgess, were entirely satisfied with the revised stress calculations.
-However, this alteration has been the subject of much criticism as an "inherent defect" in the design and is often alleged to have been a major factor in the loss of Akron's sister ship Macon.
+The designers and the Navy's inspectors, led by the very experienced Charles P. Burgess, were entirely satisfied with the revised stress calculations.
+However, this alteration has been the subject of much criticism as an "inherent defect" in the design, and is often alleged to have been a major factor in the loss of Akron's sister ship Macon.
 Construction for both ships amounted to $8,800,000 (in 1931 dollars) with the Akron accounting $5,538,400 of the total.